IFVP Institute

 Join our mailing list to learn about this and other visual practitioner certifications.

-Join our mailing list to receive the latest IFVP Institute certification process news.
+Join our mailing list to receive the latest IFVP Institute certification programs.
 By signing up, you agree to store and use your email to receive the newsletter.

 This robust compendium of Visual Practitioner Competencies represents years of work.
 In 1995, when the IFVP was born, several people gave a lot of thought to what might be included in a guide for aspiring practitioners, but those thoughts never took off or materialized.
 Many attempts were made along the way after that to define what we do and what it takes, but each time, it was beyond our ability to undertake what was required to carry that out.
 Our field is complex and rich and grows with each experience and we realized, it was going to take a real concentrated effort to focus in on what we actually had.